 In May of 2019, Goodwin was wrongfully detained on false charges of espionage in Syria.
 He endured more than two months of imprisonment, including solitary confinement, a sham trial, blindfolded interrogations and a dramatic release.
 Goodwin’s presentations today detail embracing uncertainty and the efforts it took to manage and survive captivity.

 Sam was awarded a graduate scholarship in 2020 to pursue a Master’s degree in International Affairs at Washington University in St. Louis.
-He serves on the advisory board of Hostage Aid Worldwide and the James W. Foley Legacy Foundation, organizations committed to hostage affairs globally.
+He serves on the advisory board of the James W. Foley Legacy Foundation, an organization committed to hostage affairs globally, and in 2021 helped launch the Congressional Task Force on American Hostages and Americans Wrongfully Detained Abroad.
 Sam is a practicing Catholic, the oldest of five children and speaks conversational French.